rockerbox/slate/source/includes/api/_action.md

 ### TODOs:

-- this should be within our standard response format
+- DONE this should be within our standard response format
-- want to transition all the APIs so that we have them within a wrapping object
+- DONE want to transition all the APIs so that we have them within a wrapping object

 ### Get a specific action